Kyle Garlick Player Props: Twins vs. Yankees

 Yankees Pitching Rankings (2022)

-- The Yankees pitching staff ranked fifth in the big leagues last season with a collective 9.1 strikeouts per nine innings.
+- The Yankees pitching staff was fifth in MLB last season with a collective 9.1 strikeouts per nine innings.

-- The Yankees allowed the seventh-fewest home runs in baseball (157 total, one per game).
+- The Yankees gave up the seventh-fewest home runs in baseball (157 total, one per game).

-- Brito (2-0) takes the mound for the Yankees to make his third start of the season.
+- The Yankees are sending Cortes (2-0) to the mound for his third start of the season.

-- The righty last appeared on Saturday against the Baltimore Orioles, when he went five innings, allowing one earned run while giving up three hits.
+- In his last appearance -- in relief on Thursday -- the lefty tossed 2/3 innings against the Minnesota Twins while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.